QUEER|ART|MENTORSHIP

 We're applying as a pair, what are the reference requirements?

 Each application is required to include two references.
 We suggest you ask recommenders who can speak to your work as a pair.
-If this is not possible, please submit one letter for each of you.
+If this is not possible, please submit one reference for each of you.

 Where are the monthly Fellows meetings that I’m required to attend?